Budibase/website/content/blog/automation/business-rules-engine.md

 +++

-Business rules engines do a huge amount of heavy lifting within the field of process automation.
+Business rules engines (BREs) do a huge amount of heavy lifting within the field of process automation.
 But, despite their outsized importance, they’re something you might not have paid much attention to before.

 Basically, any internal process can be expressed as a set of business rules.
 These make up the logic that decides what actions are taken by employees or automated systems at each point in a process or workflow.